 The healthcare system in Spain is ranked among the best in the world, and this helpful guide provides everything you need to know as an expat.

 If you are living and working in Spain, you will likely have access to free state Spanish healthcare.
 This is paid partly by social security payments which will be deducted from your wage.
-This helpful guide, provided by Cigna Global, explains how to access the Spanish healthcare system, and includes the following sections:
+This helpful guide explains how to access the Spanish healthcare system, and includes the following sections:

 - Overview of the Spanish healthcare system